 EMT uses the information from SAS Cost and Profitability Management to generate three types of reports: one for senior management, which provides a broad view of general costs; one for the business managers to understand and analyze the profitability of each line and the cost per bus; and a third for the operations centers.
 EMT can also easily access all of the information the system provides through more detailed ad hoc analysis or drill-down reporting.

 EMT now understands the costs of its services and activities.
 This information allows it to improve efficiency by optimizing resources, and therefore meet its commitment to provide a quality urban transportation service.

 The current EMT reporting system did not include details such as cost per individual bus and line.

-The transportation company has access to detailed reports by cost per activity, bus route, or individual bus.
+Access to detailed reports by cost per activity, bus route or individual bus.

 EMT is responsible for the Madrid’s public bus transportation.
 It manages a fleet of 2,092 buses running on 216 lines, serving the public 365 days a year, 24 hours a day.
 Annually, they travel about 62 million miles and transport roughly 425 million passengers.